Life Insurance for Avandamet users.

 For individuals between the ages of 31 to 45…

-Will mostly likely only be able to qualify for a Table B rate at best.
+Will most likely only be able to qualify for a Table B rate at best.

 Followed by individuals diagnosed prior to age 31…

-Which brings us to the last topic at we wanted to discuss here in this article which is…
+This brings us to the last topic we wanted to discuss here in this article, which is…

 What can I do to help ensure that I get the “best life insurance” for me?

 In our experience here at IBUSA, what we have found that works best for folks who have been diagnosed with a pre-existing medical condition where the “severity” of the condition is often “subjective” is for the applicant to make sure that they first find a true-life insurance professional who will work as an advocate for you.